yujing1997/mdph612-webapp-histo/README.md

 # mdph612-webapp-histo
-A web application to extract cell spacing and nucleus radius distribution of each digital histopathological image sample.
+A web application to extract nuclei size information from digital histopathological images for microdosimetric studies and Unet prediction of GTV contour.

+Run in Terminal (Anaconda  Prompt for me since I installed all the dependencies using conda): python webapp.py